Hip Embolization

 What is Hip Embolization?

-Hip Embolization is a non-surgical procedure that treats chronic hip arthritis by blocking abnormal blood vessels that drive inflammation and pain.
+Hip Embolization is a non-surgical procedure that treats chronic hip pain by blocking abnormal blood vessels that drive inflammation and pain.
 It’s ideal for people who want relief but aren’t ready—or don’t qualify—for joint replacement surgery.

 How do I know if I’m a good candidate?